imjasonh/kontain.me/README.md

 * The registry does not accept pushes.
 * This is a silly hack and probably isn't stable.
 Don't rely on it for anything serious.
 * It could probably do a lot of smart things to be a lot faster. 🤷
+* Blobs and manifests are cached for 24 hours wherever possible, but will be rebuilt from scratch after that time.

 # How it works